-In drawing up a Code of Conduct, PASA does not wish to set out a requirement an administrator cannot legally comply with.
+In drawing up a Code of Conduct, PASA doesn't wish to set out a requirement an administrator can't legally comply with.
 We therefore accept ceding administrators may choose to withhold some member data for the reasons below:

-- Pro-formas and templates used for calculating member entitlements and benefit specifications may be legally viewed as intellectual property the administrator would not wish to pass on to the newly appointed administrator.
-That being the case, the basis of any calculations belongs to the trustees; and - Administrators may decide to retain their worked calculations of member entitlements in case they need to defend against a complaint or legal claim for work done whilst they were administering the pension scheme, where handing across this information could invalidate their professional indemnity cover by an insurance provider. - 6.1.12 To avoid an expense for either the ceding administrator (or the trustees if this expense is to be passed on), PASA recommends copies of any paper files held by the ceding administrator do not need to be taken and retained.
-However, member files are not working papers and should not be treated as such.
-Administrators should take care not to leave actual working papers in member files.
-For working papers there can be a written agreement between the new appointed administrator and the ceding administrator that copies of relevant files will be returned to the ceding administrator if required.
+- Pro-forma and templates used for calculating member entitlements and benefit specifications may be legally viewed as intellectual property the ceding administrator wouldn't wish to pass on to the newly appointed administrator.
+That being the case, the basis of any calculations belongs to the trustees - The ceding administrator may decide to retain their worked calculations of member entitlements in case they need to defend against a complaint or legal claim for work done while they were administering the scheme, where handing across this information could invalidate their professional indemnity cover by an insurance provider - 6.1.11 To avoid an expense for either the ceding administrator (or the trustees if this expense is to be passed on), PASA recommends copies of any paper files held by the ceding administrator don't need to be taken and retained.
+However, member files aren't working papers and shouldn't be treated as such.
+Ceding administrators should take care not to leave actual working papers in member files.
+For working papers there can be a written agreement between the newly appointed administrator and the ceding administrator that copies of relevant files will be returned to the ceding administrator if required.
 Examples might be if either the newly appointed administrator has questions relating to information on the paper files, or if a claim for compensation is made against the ceding administrator for previous work done.

-As in 6.1.10 above, this is another area where legal advice to an administrator and/or the terms of an administrator's professional indemnity policy might prevent some of the documents in files being passed across.
-If documents are being retained for legal protection, PASA considers this is for the business interests of the administrator rather than the trustees and so no charge should be levied to the trustees for either copying or retention.
+As in 6.1.10 above, this is another area where legal advice to a ceding administrator and/or the terms of the ceding administrator's professional indemnity policy might prevent some of the documents in files being passed across.
+If documents are being retained for legal protection, PASA considers this is for the business interests of the ceding administrator rather than the trustees and so no charge should be levied to the trustees for either copying or retention.

-6.1.13 PASA does not wish to interfere in the commercial relationship existing between a ceding administrator and its trustees by prescribing a level of fee to be levied by the ceding provider for providing data, participation in meetings or answering reasonable questions from the newly appointed administrator.

-PASA does consider reasonable costs incurred by the ceding administrator should be met and paid promptly.
-However, a ceding administration provider should not seek to take advantage of the dependence of a successful transfer on its release of information, particularly member data, by charging a disproportionate amount in relation to its incurred additional costs.
-In most cases, a time-cost basis of charging would be most appropriate with the same charge-out rates previously agreed with trustees as the basis for exit fees (see Section 4).
+PASA doesn't wish to interfere in the commercial relationship existing between a ceding administrator and its trustees by prescribing a level of fee to be charged by the ceding provider for providing data, participation in meetings or answering reasonable questions from the newly appointed administrator.
+PASA considers reasonable costs incurred by the ceding administrator should be met and paid promptly.
+However, a ceding administrator shouldn't seek to take advantage of the dependence of a successful transfer on its release of information, particularly member data, by charging a disproportionate amount in relation to its incurred additional costs.
+In most cases, a time-cost basis of charging can be most appropriate with the same charge-out rates previously agreed with trustees as the basis for exit fees (see Section 4).
 Or otherwise using the same rates as would be used for any other out of scope project work.
 PASA recognises some trustees may prefer to agree a fixed fee but the same principle of charging only an amount commensurate with the work done applies.

-6.1.14 The ceding administrator should not seek any form of indemnity from trustees to avoid futurelitigation either in respect of the standard of administration it has provided or the accuracy of the information passed over to the newly appointed administrator on exit.
+6.1.13 The ceding administrator should not seek any form of indemnity from trustees to avoid futurelitigation either in respect of the standard of administration it has provided, or the accuracy of the information passed over to the newly appointed administrator on exit.